aspnet/Blazor.Docs/docs/components/index.md

 ## Templated components

-*Templated components are available in Blazor 0.6.0 or later.*

 Templated components are components that accept one or more UI templates as parameters, which can then be used as part of the component's rendering logic.
 Templated components allow you to author higher-level components that are more reusable than regular components.
 A couple of examples include:

 * A table component that allows a user to specify templates for the table's header, rows, and footer.